yashmitb/croptimization-snack/README.md

 ## 📬 Contact

-For questions or collaborations, reach out at: [Your Email] or connect on [LinkedIn/GitHub].
+For questions or collaborations, reach out at: yashmitb07@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/yashmitb07/).

 ---

-**Croptimization — Empowering Farmers, One Crop at a Time. 🌾**
+**Croptimization — Optimizing Crop Yields with the Power of ML. 🌾**